 There are three options that you can set that affect when and how statistics are created and updated.
 These options are set at the database level only.

-SQL Server (2014 and earlier) uses a threshold based on the percent of rows changed.
+Up to SQL Server 2014, SQL Server uses a threshold based on the percent of rows changed.
 This is regardless of the number of rows in the table.
+The threshold is:

-SQL Server (starting with 2016 and under the compatibility level 130) uses a threshold that adjusts according to the number of rows in the table.
+Starting with SQL Server 2016 and under the database compatibility level 130, SQL Server uses a decreasing, dynamic statistics update threshold that adjusts according to the number of rows in the table.
+This is calculated as the square root of 1,000 multiplied by the current table cardinality.
 With this change, statistics on large tables will be updated more often.
+However, if a database has a compatibility level below 130, then the SQL Server 2014 threshold applies.

 The AUTO_UPDATE_STATISTICS option applies to statistics objects created for indexes, single-columns in query predicates, and statistics created with the CREATE STATISTICS statement.
 This option also applies to filtered statistics.